NCU-DSA-111-1/assignment_1-ShamrockLee/README.md

 ### Status

-The main function is work in progress, and the library is `libnn.c`.
+The proof-of-concept main function is src/main/nnmicro-xor-demo.c.
+Build it with `make` and run with `./build/nnmicro-xor-demo`.

+It is still in progress upon submission.
+Hope to have a change to makeup (by e-mail).